npge/npge/doc/API.md

 blocks for `target`.
 This is not a hard rule, though.

 Global blocksets' names can get any value
-(we used "my_blockset", and "pangenome" in the script).
+(we used "my_blockset", and "prepangenome" in the script).
 If `target` or `other` blockset of a processor is not specified, then global blockset